Prince Harry denies he will publish second memoir after Queen’s death

 Prince Harry has denied media reports that he plans to publish a second memoir after the death of his grandmother, Queen Elizabeth II.

-On Friday the Daily Mail reported that the Duke of Sussex had signed a four-book publishing deal with Penguin Random House, and claimed that the second book is another memoir that is being purposefully held back until after the death of the Queen.
+On Friday, The Daily Mail reported that the Duke of Sussex had signed a four-book publishing deal with Penguin Random House, and claimed that the second book is another memoir that is being purposefully held back until after the death of the Queen.

 However, a spokesperson for the Duke told The Independent that contrary to “false media reports”, the only memoir in the works is the previously announced volume that’s set to be published by Penguin Random House in late 2022.